Ryu Tongnyŏl: Returning to Provisional Government, Participating in Liberation Army

-After the Mukden incident broke out in September 1931, Kim organized the Sino-Korean Alliance in China and was appointed as a State Council member of the Provisional Government.
+After the Mukden incident in September 1931, Kim organized the Sino-Korean Alliance in China and was appointed as a State Council member of the Provisional Government.
 He participated in the founding of the Korean National Revolution Party in Nanjing in 1935, along with Kim Kyu-sik, Ji Cheong-cheon, and Kim Won-bong.
 When promoting the integration of the Korean People's Party, the Korean Revolution Party, and the Korean Independence Party in 1938, he participated in the integrated Korean Independence Party and was appointed as the central executive member of the Korean-German Party.
 He was also shot and injured by former Korean National Revolutionary Party member Yi Unhwan during a meeting with Kim Ku at the Nammokcheong in Changsha, China, on May 6, 1938.

 On October 25, 1939, he was elected as a member of the State Council of the Provisional Government and the Chief of Staff of the Cabinet.
-In May 1940, he was elected as one of the central executive members of the Korean Independence Party in discipline.
-After the establishment of the Korean Liberation Army in Chongqing, Sichuan Province in 1940, he became the last member of the leadership of the Liberation Army and oversaw the military policies and activities of the provisional government.
+In May 1940, he was elected as one of the central executive members of the Korean Independence Party.
+After the establishment of the Korean Liberation Army in Chongqing, Sichuan Province, in 1940, he oversaw the Liberation Army and the military policies and activities of the provisional government.

-In February 1945, he left the Korea Independence Party, founded the Shinhan Democratic Party with Hongjin (洪震) and others, and led the party.
+In February 1945, he left the Korea Independence Party, founded the Shinhan Democratic Party with Hongjin (洪震) and others, and led the new party.

 After liberation from Japan's colonial rule

-He has been a right-wing politician since returning home.
-1945 December attended a welcome party for the provisional government held at the Seoul Stadium.
+Ryu Tongnyŏl had been a right-wing politician since returning home.
+In December 1945, he attended a welcome party for the provisional government held at Seoul Stadium.
 Around 2:20 pm, on the second floor of the Chosun Life Insurance Company, Syngman Rhee, Yi Si-yeong, Kim Kyu-sik, and Ryu Dong-ryeol opened the window and greeted the welcoming procession.
 In 1946, Chough Pyung-ok was appointed to United States Army Military Government in Korea.
 Lee Beom-seok, Chi Ch'ŏngch'ŏn, Won Yong-deok, and Sohn Won-yil were involved in the creation of the Joseon National Defense Security Guard along with others.
-Cho Byung-ok described in his book My Memoir that he commended while distrusting his abilities.
-Yoo Dong-yeol was initially negative about participation in the military government, but he accepted the inauguration through repeated visits and telephone persuasion, including Lee Eung-jun, that the army of the new homeland should inherit the laws of the Korean Liberation Army.
-The Korean National Defense Security Guard later became the birthplace of Republic of Korea Armed Forces.

-However, as a dispute over arrest between the National Defense Security Guard and the police arises, he becomes in conflict with Cho Byung-ok.
+Cho Byung-ok described in his book My Memoir that he commended Ryu Tongnyŏl while uncertain of his abilities.
+Ryu Tongnyŏl was initially resistant to participing in the military government, but he accepted its validity through repeated visits and telephone calls, including from Lee Eung-jun, that the army of the new homeland should inherit the laws of the Korean Liberation Army.
+The Korean National Defense Security Guard later became the Republic of Korea Armed Forces.
+However, as a dispute over arrest powers between the National Defense Security Guard and the police arises, he came into conflict with Cho Byung-ok.

-1946 February 14 Emergency National Assembly, He was elected chairman of the National Defense Commission.
-1949 August 20 He was elected to the Standing Committee of the National Jinyoung Reinforcement Committee.
+On February 14, 1946, at the beginning of the Representative Democratic Council, he was elected chairman of the National Defense Commission.
+On 20 August 1949, he was elected to the Standing Committee of the National Jinyoung Reinforcement Committee.